Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 Well, flinging it around for a training tool had been the most action that poor thing had seen in years.
 The Lads had yoke-pulled it and stuff, but the sheer *joy* of sending a ten thousand pound vehicle tumbling had kept them at it long after the truck had passed the threshold of usability or even, really, past the point where it could even really be called a truck.

-“Sorry sir but…It *was* kinda extinct.”
+"Sorry sir but…It *was* kinda extinct."

-“If it wasn’t before, it fookin’ is now!”
+"If it wasn’t before, it fookin’ is now!"
 Powell shook his head.

-“You should flip it yourself, sir.
-Daar taught us the trick…easy, really.”
+"You should flip it yourself, sir.
+Daar taught us the trick…easy, really."

 Daar.
 Daar had come as a *serious* surprise, like inspecting a lineup of scrappy terriers only to find a wolf panting happily in their midst.
 He was a physical match for most *human* men, and outstripped others of his species by a similarly ridiculous margin, biological differences notwithstanding.
 He couldn’t throw a punch worth a damn—Gaoian arms just didn’t work that way—but anything that got *those* jaws around its throat was in very serious trouble.

 To judge from their stunned reactions, most of the Whitecrest brothers hadn’t really believed that such a specimen could be, either.
 Regaari had been wearing an *’I-told-you-so’* expression ever since the mission that had delivered Daar into their hands.

-“A *Gaoian* taught you lot how to move heavy stuff?”
+"A *Gaoian* taught you lot how to move heavy stuff?"

-“Yup.”
+"Yup."

-“…Okay… What’s the trick?”
+"…Okay… What’s the trick?"

-“It’s all in how you drive with your hips, sir.
-It’s…a lot easier to show than say.”
+"It’s all in how you drive with your hips, sir.
+It’s…a lot easier to show than say."

-Forty seconds later, Powell stood back and watched the “truck” land on its flat-tyred, misshapen wheels and rock to a halt.
-He scratched the stubble behind his ear thoughtfully. “…Okay, you’re right.
-That was fun.”
+Forty seconds later, Powell stood back and watched the "truck" land on its flat-tyred, misshapen wheels and rock to a halt.
+He scratched the stubble behind his ear thoughtfully. "…Okay, you’re right.
+That was fun."

-“Ain’t it?
-Anyway, Regaari reckons we might have some use for Daar.”
+"Ain’t it?
+Anyway, Regaari reckons we might have some use for Daar."

-“In what, a training capacity?”
+"In what, a training capacity?"

-“He *did* infiltrate a pirate ship on the Whitecrests’ behalf, sir,” Rebar pointed out.
+"He *did* infiltrate a pirate ship on the Whitecrests’ behalf, sir," Rebar pointed out.

-“More goin’ on between those ears than meets the eye then, you reckon.”
+"More goin’ on between those ears than meets the eye then, you reckon."

 Rebar nodded.
-“He’s smart,” he said, economically.
+"He’s smart," he said, economically.

 Powell mused on it, then nodded.
-“Where is he?”
+"Where is he?"

 Daar turned out to be in the commissary, depleting their supply of BBQ chicken wings.
 He wasn’t bothering to pick them apart: in fact he seemed to delight in the crunch and his muzzle was molasses brown to the ears.